 Over Haddon can be found about two miles south-east of Bakewell off the B5055 to Monyash.
 (Map).
-Our village contains about 100 houses, one pub, the Lathkil Hotel, and a small “diner”; but the Craft Centre has been closed for some time.
+Our village contains about 100 houses and one pub; the Lathkil Hotel.
+However the Craft Centre, still shown on some old maps, has been closed for several years.

 Sitting at the top of a steep valley there are beautiful views south over the Lathkill Dale and river.